-There is however very specific temps for specific meats that yield the best results and they so happen to be the smoke point of the fat in the specific type of meat you are using.
+There are however very specific temps for specific meats that yield the best results and they so happen to be the smoke point of the fat in the specific type of meat you are using.

 For Beef it is 400 F, this is also the smoke point of beef fat.

-You get the Idea.
+You get the idea.
 You can actually use the Fat and how it is cooking to tell you as a visual clue if you are on the peak of a good sear or not.
 This is how I do it at least and it works really well for me.

 The rendered fat produced will often be the correct amount for searing the specific meat as well as being an excellent tell if you are producing a good sear.
-Offering a visual clue as well as flavor that would not be achieved with plant based derived oils.
+Offering a visual clue as well as flavor that would not be achieved with plant-based derived oils.

 The added benefit of rendering the fat is that when it is ready, the pan has had sufficient time to heat up and is now prime for searing.
 Just add in the meat and sear.

-Eventually the fat can get to hot and start to smoke.
+Eventually, the fat can get too hot and start to smoke.
 Remedy this by removing the pan for 30 seconds or so to cool slightly and return back to the heat.
 This is keeping the rendered fat at the highest possible heat without destroying the flavor by heating the Fat too much and giving you the best possible sear.
 You want just before the smoke point and to maintains this.